Former NFL tight end arrested in Florida following parking dispute

 According to an ESPN report, Charles was arrested in 2014 in what police believed was a road rage incident involving a handgun.
 The report said Charles brandished a firearm in another victim’s direction several times as they drove down a highway in Richmond, Ky.

 Charles is an alum of the Henry B. Plant High School in Tampa, according to Fandom.com.
-He played for the Georgia Bulldogs before being drafted in the fourth round of the 2012 draft by the Cincinnati Bengals.
+He played for the Georgia Bulldogs before being drafted by the Cincinnati Bengals in the fourth round of the 2012 draft.
 During his NFL career, Charles also spent time with the Detroit Lions, Denver Broncos, and the New Orleans Saints.